rnoeliab/WRF-GHG-Prepy/README.md

 $ python WRF_GHG_PrepPy.py
 ```

-This script will generate the input files for the WRF-GHG model (for all domains):
+This script will generate the input files for the WRF-GHG model (for all domains), the file will be saved in [output](https://github.com/rnoeliab/WRF-GHG-Prepy/blob/main/output/):

 ```
 wrfchemi_d0<domain>_<date>*